NalA-2024/buzzer/README.md

 * Press the reset button at the top right to reset the ranking of all devices.

 ##
-If you have any issues, please contact to nal.a.202410@gmail.com
+If you have any issues, please contact to nal.a.202410@gmail.com